INRIA/scikit-learn-mooc/jupyter-book/predictive_modeling_pipeline/predictive_modeling_module_intro.md

 <!-- Point to resources to learning these skills -->

+The following links will help you to have an introduction to the above requrired libraries:

 - [Introduction to Python](https://scipy-lectures.org/intro/language/python_language.html);
 - [Introduction to NumPy](https://scipy-lectures.org/intro/numpy/index.html);
 - [Introduction to Matplotlib](https://scipy-lectures.org/intro/matplotlib/index.html);